iWinston/typeorm-plus/docs/select-query-builder.md

     .getMany();
 ```

-Optimistic locking works in conjunction with `@Version` and `@UpdatedDate` decorators.
+Optimistic locking works in conjunction with both `@Version` and `@UpdatedDate` decorators.

 ## Partial selection

-If you want to select only some entity properties you can use the following syntax:
+If you want to select only some entity properties, you can use the following syntax:

 ````typescript
 const users = await getRepository(User)